-Expenditure Allotment (x11)

-In the present study per cent of expenditure incurred on farming of the total expenditure incurred annually by farm family.
-Total expenditure has been calculated as follows
+Expenditure Allotment (X{11}) : - In the present study per cent of expenditure incurred on farming of the total expenditure incurred annually by farm family.
+Total expenditure was calculated as follows

 - Expenditure incurred on food annually.

 - Expenditure incurred on Clothes annually.

 - Expenditure incurred on Education annually.

 - Expenditure incurred on Farming annually.

 - Expenditure incurred on health annually.